 RPG Elements: Collecting the Pale Mist wisps expelled from striking an enemy with Yunou's "blade" attacks instead of using them to attack them can steadily level-up her stats.
 Killing certain enemies can also lead to stat bonuses for Yunou.

 There's also items and artifacts in the game that enhance and/or penalize Yunou's abilities.
 Sadly you can only use them Hard mode or higher.

 Scoring Points: Part of the game since you earn points for your performance in each Chapter.
 Although it wasn't too practical until Rockin' Android added online leaderboards to the game.

 Sequence Breaking: It's encouraged to anybody looking to aim for high scores on each Chapter.
 See Guide Dang It above for shortcuts for Chapters 3 and 4.

 Shoot 'em Up: Boss battles in the game plays similarly to a shoot 'em up since they can unleash a barrage of bullets, and like a Bullet Hell shooter, each boss have multiple phases and attack patterns that become increasing more difficult to defend against.
 Yunou can also shift her movement speed by holding down the Jump button to speed up or the Endurance button slow down.

 Smash Mook: The Gargoyles and some of the Pumpkin and Onion enemies will dive bomb into Yunou.

-Smart Bomb: Sort of.
-There's an item called Ancient Dragon's Whistle that lets you perform a Capacity Burst by entering Down, Up+Special (or vice-versa) that can clear the screen of most projectiles, which comes in very handy for certain boss battles.
-It costs 100 of your CP Limit to use it but it refills to its original amount slowly.
+Smart Bomb: There's an item called Ancient Dragon's Whistle that lets you perform a Capacity Burst by entering Down, Up+Special (or vice-versa) that can clear the screen of most projectiles and damage some enemies, which comes in very handy for certain boss battles.
+It costs 100 points of your CP Limit to use it but it refills to its original amount steadily.